 Race enters writing, the making of art, as a structure of feeling, as something that structures feelings, that lays down tracks of affection and repulsion, rage and hurt, desire and ache.
 These tracks don’t only occur in the making of art; they also occur (sometimes viciously, sometimes hazily) in the reception of creative work.
 Here we are again: we’ve made this thing and we’ve sent it out into the world for recognition—and because what we’ve made is in essence a field of human experience created for other humans, the field and its maker and its readers are thus subject all over again to race and its infiltrations.
 In that moment arise all sorts of possible hearings and mis-hearings, all kinds of address and redress.

-For the past year, Claudia Rankine’s words have both inspired and haunted me, both as a scholar of race, popular culture, and (intellectual property) law, and a teacher of those subjects.
-Rankine is perhaps not an obvious choice to anchor a teaching statement.
-Yet for me, her words are pedagogically valuable for understanding race, popular culture, law, and rhetoric.
-The notion that “[r]ace enters writing” suggests that it is an (unwelcome) guest, one who is always present but often unobserved.
+These words have both inspired and haunted me, both as a scholar of race, popular culture, and (intellectual property) law, and a teacher of those subjects.
+Rankine and Loffreda are perhaps not an obvious choice to anchor a teaching statement.
+Yet for me, their words are pedagogically valuable for understanding race, popular culture, law, and rhetoric.
+The notion that “[r]ace enters writing” suggests that it is an (unwelcome) interlocutor, one who is always present but often unobserved.
 We can, perhaps, identify a moment when the fleet-footed guest joins us, or their presence comes to our awareness.
 The notion that race enters writing as “a structure of feeling” points us to the role of public emotions in racist and racist thought but also to the amorphousness and stickiness of racial feelings.
-Rankine, an incisive communication scholar as well as extraordinary poet, traces the relationship between production and text, audience reception and audience mis-reception.
-Together, Rankine reminds us that we must always be mindful of the way that race infiltrates cultural spaces, written, visual, and aural, in ways which are perniciously invisible but deeply emotional.
-Attending to the vagaries of the racial categories which we inadvertently produce and reproduce is a central part of my goal as a scholar of race, popular culture, law, and rhetoric.
-I am interested not in filling my students’ brains with facts and numbers, in a manner that Paulo Friere would certainly critique as part of the “banking model” of education, but rather by offering them (and myself) space to cultivate tools, language, emotional self-awareness, that will help them navigate the ubiquitous and complex racial landscapes to which Rankine alludes.
+Rankine and Loffreda, incisive communication scholars as well as extraordinary artists, traces the relationship between production and text, audience reception and audience mis-reception.
+Together, Rankine and Loffreda remind us that we must always be mindful of the way that race infiltrates cultural spaces, written, visual, and aural, in ways which are perniciously invisible but deeply emotional.
+Attending to the contours of the racial categories which we inadvertently produce and reproduce is a central part of my goal as a scholar of race, media, law, and rhetoric.
+I am interested not in filling my students’ brains with facts and numbers, in a manner that Paulo Friere would famously critique as part of the “banking model” of education, but rather by offering them (and myself) space to cultivate tools, language, emotional self-awareness, that will help them navigate the complex racial landscapes to which Rankine and Loffreda allude.

 My full teaching philosophy is posted here.